-A few weekends back, team at @hondacarindia invited a bunch of us for a “Hang out With Honda” meet up, where a bunch of us got to meet up the Honda India Team in person and take the Honda Amaze out for a test drive.
+A few weekends back, the team at @hondacarindia invited a bunch of us for a “Hang out With Honda” meet-up, where a bunch of us got to meet up the Honda India Team in person and take the Honda Amaze out for a test drive.

-After the presentations, the Honda team had arranged for a test drive for us in the Amaze.
-I was expecting a short drive around the block, but the team at Honda had actually planned out a 80km drive for us to get a feel of the car.
+After the presentations, the Honda team arranged for a test drive for us in the Amaze.
+I was expecting a short drive around the block, but the team at Honda had planned out an 80km drive for us to get a feel of the car.

-The route was well planned out giving us a mix of pothole laden, high traffic city roads and the wide open highways to try out the car on.
-What amazed me with the city driving was the way the Amaze handled the potholes and speed-bumps.
+The route was well planned out giving us a mix of pothole-laden, high-traffic city roads and the wide-open highways to try out the car on.
+What amazed me about the city driving was how the Amaze handled the potholes and speed bumps.
 The car went over them without any effort, making the ride really smooth.

-The Amaze started showing us it’s power on the wide open highway stretches.
+The Amaze started showing us it’s power on the wide-open highway stretches.
 The cabin sound insulation is really good, since I didn’t hear the engine noises at all till the car was touching the 80-100kmph mark.
-From what I heard from the folks who drove the Diesel cars, their experience too was the same.
+From what I heard from the folks who drove the Diesel cars, their experience was the same.

 The route was really a pleasure to drive in, taking us through some really scenic location which I missed out while driving in the hustle and bustle of Bangalore.

 The Amaze is equipped with an Eco-driving indicator and a mileage indicator.
 The eco-mode lets you know if the way you’re driving is good for fuel economy.
 So making sure the indicator is on is a good way to save money on your fuel bills.